You are here

 - Work with a variety of students from diverse backgrounds.

-- Small class sizes allow for more individual attention.
+- Small class sizes allows for more individual attention.

 - Elementary, Middle and High School Physical Education Teacher